 Think local, handmade and thrift

-Thrift shops, consignment stores, flea markets, vintage markets are all great places to start.
+Thrift shops, consignment stores, dress rentals, flea markets, vintage markets are all great places to start.
 I love Etsy, all handmade by small artisans that you can talk to directly.

 Quality over quantity